Dr. Solomon Young Hip Arthritis/Replacement

 The first important fact to understand is that in patients under the age of 55 there are a choice of bearing surfaces and in males a potential choice for a hip resurfacing replacement.
 I DO NOT resurface female patients due to the three times higher failure rate in females compared to males.

-Generally speaking I prefer a ceramic on ceramic bearing surface for patients under the age of 60 ( unless a young male has chosen to have a resurfacing.....
+In general, I prefer a ceramic on ceramic bearing surface for patients under the age of 60 (unless a young male has chosen to have a resurfacing.
 See section on resurfacing )

-The advantage of ceramic on ceramic bearings is that the reported wear rate is extremely low and in over 20 years of orthopaedics I am yet to see a worn out ceramic bearing.
+The advantage of ceramic on ceramic bearings is that the reported wear rate is extremely low and in over 22 years of orthopaedics I am yet to see a worn-out ceramic bearing.
+The new highly cross linked polyethelene is also showing excellent outcomes at 15 years.

-The disadvantage of ceramic is that in rare circumstances (around 1%) patients may experience a squeak in certain extreme hip movements.
-Newer technology is now helping surgeons align implants more accurately to reduce this potential of squeaking. http://www.coringroup.com/australia/medical_professionals/products/hips/corin_ops/
+A small disadvantage of ceramic on ceramic is that in rare circumstances (around 1%) Ceramic on ceramic bearings may experience a squeak in certain extreme hip movements.
+Newer technology is now helping surgeons align implants more accurately to reduce this potential of squeaking. www.coringroup.com/au/solutions/optimized-positioning-system-ops/

 Male and Female under Age 55 outcomes

-There are almost 40000 primary Hip Replacements performed every year in Australia.
-Thirteen percent (13%) are performed in patients under the age of 55.
+There are almost 50000 primary Hip Replacements performed every year in Australia.
+Fifteen percent (15%) are performed in patients under the age of 55.
+The data below is extrapolated from the Australian National Joint Register online publication.

 There is a difference with respect to primary diagnosis in patients aged less than 55 years compared to older age groups.
 The proportion of procedures undertaken in young patients for standard primary osteoarthritis is 78.0% compared to 90.0% for those aged 55 years and older.

-Patients having a hip replacement for Osteoarthritis have a 7%-10% revision rate at 15 years which means OVER 93% of patients are doing well more than 15 years post surgery.
-Males and Females have similar revision rates provided good implants with good track records are used.
+Young patients having a hip replacement for Osteoarthritis have a 10% revision rate at 15 years which means OVER 90% of patients are doing well more than 15 years post surgery.
+There is however a slightly higher revision rate in females compared to males at 15 years (11% females vs 9% males) in the patient under age 55.

 The main bearing surfaces used in young patients are: